MatchGroup/Open-Source-Resources/README.md

 ## Copyrights

-Source code contained within open source repositories must include the following copyright at the top of every file.
+Source code contained within open source repositories must include the following copyright notice at the top of every file.

 ```
 //